oscar-bartman/oscar-bartman.github.io/_posts/2024-08-29-when-following-the-plot.md

-...you want to see things happen in the place where you are reading.
+you want to see things happen in the place where you are reading.

 Not five levels deep,